dadaPipes/SharpMermaid/SharpMermaid.Docs/docs/sharpmermaidconfig/root.md

 ---
 uid: mermaidconfig.root
-title: mermaidconfig root
+title: validate mermaidconfig root
 ---

-# Root
+# Validate mermaidconfig root

 ## Description

-Root layout diagram.
+As a Developer
+I want to validate the root of the mermaidconfig.json So that I can ensure basic configuration structure and types are correct before proceeding with diagram generation

 ## Example